grantmacken/nginx-exist/README.md

 -------------------------------------------------------------------------------

-Nginx The Web Server, Exist The XML Application Server
+Nginx The Web Server, eXist The XML Application Server
 ------------------------------------------------------

 The projects purpose is to help users set up Nginx as as a for eXist-db